Center Steps Back to Examine Online Gaming Regulation

 The industry has proposed a total of four SROs, but their eventual officialization is being delayed.
 The proposals include an entity by the All India Gaming Federation (AIGF), a cooperation by the E-Gaming Federation (EGF) and the Federation of Indian Fantasy Sports (FIFS), an application by the Esports Players Welfare Association (EPWA), and a proposal by the All India Gaming Regulator (AIGR) Foundation.

-The GoM Has a Lot on Their Plate
+Center Steps Back to Examine Online Gaming Regulation | The GoM Has a Lot on Their Plate

 If the judiciary finds that the allegedly shot-fallen GST was indeed payable, it should have been paid by the players who were making the deposits on the online games.
 Instead, the money has gone to the prize pools distributed among winners and cannot be practically traced and returned.

-As no government official can afford to waive such demands on behalf of the public exchequer, however practically absurd they may look, the new GoM will be navigating politically dangerous waters.
+As no government official can afford to waive such demands on behalf of the public exchequer.
+However practically absurd they may look.
+The new GoM will be navigating politically dangerous waters.